-Vitamin D2 could hold vital key to arresting development of Alzheimer's diseaseNovember 9th, 2012 in Alzheimer's disease & dementia /
+Vitamin D2 could hold vital key to arresting development of Alzheimer's diseaseNovember 9, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Scientists at London's Kingston University have uncovered evidence that lack of a particular form of vitamin D is associated with Alzheimer's disease.

 Working in collaboration with researchers from Brighton and Sussex Medical School and the Sussex Partnership NHS Foundation, the Kingston researchers spent six months analysing blood samples from patients with Alzheimer's.
 They compared test results from those not being treated with any drugs to those from people on medication and a further group who did not have the condition.

 Lead researcher Professor Declan Naughton, from Kingston University's School of Life Sciences, said the results had revealed some important facts.
 Alzheimer's patients who were not using medication had very poor stores of vitamin D2 - the type originating from food such as oily fish, rather than that obtained from exposure to the sun.
 "The vitamin was either non-existent or in such low quantities that it could barely be measured," he explained.
 "In comparison, people in the study who were either being treated with drugs to control their Alzheimer's or who didn't have the condition at all showed far higher levels."

 In a further twist, the scientists found indications that Acetylcholinesterase inhibitors - used to treat the early stages of Alzheimer's - might play a role in actually "switching on" the body's absorption of vitamin D2.

 "There are several different types of vitamin D that can be active in the body," Professor Naughton explained.
 "The key point in this study was that a blood test, which we developed at Kingston University, was for the first time able to accurately measure which, if any, of the different variations of vitamin D were present in Alzheimer's patients."